 - Working with AWC land managers to deliver effective conservation.
-As part of AWC's approach to conservation, the science team helps design, implement (as required) and report on strategies for the effective management of fire, feral animals, weeds and other threats - Working with Traditional Owners and Ranger Groups as required to scope, plan and implement surveys - Working with Department of Defence employees and contractors to undertake AWC's contracted science program on YSTA - Communicating AWC's science program to our partners, Traditional Owners, the scientific community and to the public through publications, reports, presentations, participation in workshops, etc. - Assisting with AWC's communication and fundraising activities.
+As part of AWC's approach to conservation, the science team helps design, implement (as required) and report on strategies for the effective management of fire, feral animals, weeds and other threats - Working with Traditional Owners and Ranger Groups as required to scope, plan and implement surveys - Communicating AWC's science program to our partners, Traditional Owners, the scientific community and to the public through publications, reports, presentations, participation in workshops, etc. - Assisting with AWC's communication and fundraising activities.